-- The company has reduced injury rates by 51 percent since 2009, drawing upon its knowledgeable workforce and collective experience.
+- The company recorded its lowest-ever refinery employee injury rate in 2019, and a 68% decrease since 2010, drawing upon its knowledgeable workforce and collective experience.

 Both occupational and process safety are integrated into every facet of Valero operations.
 Valero’s occupational health and safety program is successful because it is developed, supported and carried out by all employees, from executive management to the newest hire.
 The company’s process safety program instills safety and reliability at every facility to push beyond regulatory compliance to operational excellence.